mr-hrr-harry/docker_advanced/earthly/earthly_java/README.md

-# earthly build with java images
+# Earthly build with java images

-### Aim: to create a java-class file in one image, store it and use it later in another image to maintain source code abstraction using earthly
+### Aim: To create a java-class file in one image, store it and use it later in another image to maintain source code abstraction using earthly

 pre-requisites: earthly [Install](https://earthly.dev/get-earthly)

-### to generate the artifacts
+### To generate the artifacts

 `earthly +build`

-### to build the image
+### To build the image

 `earthly +final`

-### to run the container
+### To run the container

 `docker run --rm -it --name java_sum_n earthly-java-app:latest`

-### for notes refer:
+### For notes refer:

 [Docker notes](https://mr-horror-harry.notion.site/Harry-s-Docker-Docs-d252b1bba2ab42e084fcb7b2f970cf2b?pvs=4)